-- researchers in other subspecialties of animal sciences and their allied fields (e.g., nutrition, reproductive biology, veterinary medicine) though workshops and meetings at existing conferences (e.g., American Society of Animal Science and associated regional conferences); - those in other data science fields in order to develop capacity in new informatic techniques that can be applied to animal agriculture; - groups working on open data sources that support better data management and standards within animal sciences (e.g. the FAIR Initiative); - genomics/bioinformatics resources such as CyVerse and Galaxy to ensure support for sustainable training resources; - collaborative links with existing projects such as the USDA-funded AG2PI, the AgBioData Consortium, and NRSP-10 National Database Resources for Crop Genomics, Genetics and Breeding Research; - related multi-state projects that have genetic improvement/data sensing themes, including: - NC1170 Advanced Technologies for the Genetic Improvement of Poultry - NECC1901 Integrating Genomics and Breeding for Improved Aquaculture Production of Molluscan Shellfish - WERA1 Coordinating Beef Cattle Breeding Research and Education Programs for the Western States - S1086 Enhancing sustainability of beef cattle production in Southern and Central US through genetic improvement - S1069 Research and Extension for Unmanned Aircraft Systems (UAS) Applications in U.S. Agriculture and Natural Resources
+- researchers in other subspecialties of animal sciences and their allied fields (e.g., nutrition, reproductive biology, veterinary medicine) though workshops and meetings at existing conferences (e.g., American Society of Animal Science and associated regional conferences); - those in related informatics and engineering fields in order to develop capacity in new informatic techniques that can be applied to animal agriculture; - groups working on open data sources that support better data management and standards within animal sciences (e.g. the FAIR Initiative); - genomics/bioinformatics resources such as CyVerse and Galaxy to ensure support for sustainable training resources; - collaborative links with existing projects such as the USDA-funded AG2PI, the AgBioData Consortium, and NRSP-10 National Database Resources for Crop Genomics, Genetics and Breeding Research; - related multi-state projects that have genetic improvement/data sensing themes, including: - NC1170 Advanced Technologies for the Genetic Improvement of Poultry - NECC1901 Integrating Genomics and Breeding for Improved Aquaculture Production of Molluscan Shellfish - WERA1 Coordinating Beef Cattle Breeding Research and Education Programs for the Western States - S1086 Enhancing sustainability of beef cattle production in Southern and Central US through genetic improvement - S1069 Research and Extension for Unmanned Aircraft Systems (UAS) Applications in U.S. Agriculture and Natural Resources - NC1211 Precision Management of Animals for Improved Care, Health, and Welfare of Livestock and Poultry